seblhaire/uploader/README.md

 But websites often use many libraries and stylesheets and browser must download many files before the site can be rendered properly.
 Modern websites come with a single compressed Javascript file which concatenates necessary scripts; same principle for stylesheets.
 With Laravel you can use [Laravel Mix](https://github.com/JeffreyWay/laravel-mix) to compile files.

 Use [NPM](https://www.npmjs.com/) package manager :
-`npm install bootstrap jquery @fortawesome/fontawesome-free`
+`npm install bootstrap jquery clipboard @fortawesome/fontawesome-free`

 Then your js source file should be something like this: